-The Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award the Bachelor's, Master's, and Doctoral Degrees (1866 Southern Lane, Decatur, Georgia, 30033-4097; telephone 404-679-4500) Approved for listing as a United Methodist Church-related University by the University Senate General Board of Higher Education and Ministry of the United Methodist Church
+Clark Atlanta University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Bachelor's, Master's, and Doctoral Degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Clark Atlanta University.

+Approved for listing as a United Methodist Church-related University by the University Senate General Board of Higher Education and Ministry of the United Methodist Church